 The buyers’ journey

 Think of it as a journey; the buyer’s journey.
-Each time you want them to do something such as subscribe or click on your offer, you need to give them a good reason to.
-And the better the reason, the better the results your marketing will have!
+Each time you want them to do something such as subscribe or click on your offer, you need to give them a good reason to do it.
+And the better the reason you give them, the better the results your marketing will have!

 But the secret here that many marketers miss is that you need to make sure you focus on your audience.
 Give them great content that gets them to your website and/or offers.
 Entice your visitors to buy your shit and to keep coming back to you for more.

 So do this one thing right and you will be far ahead of most businesses with your digital marketing.
 Focus on what your ideal customer wants, not what you want.
-So in other words, give them what they want – it’s really just as simple as that!
+So in other words, give them what they are looking for – it’s really just as simple as that!